rccorliss/HELIOS/Readme.txt

 Designed to aid systematic studies of measurements of photons and lepton pairs in high energy p+p, p+A and A+A collisions, in particular with PHENIX.

-All necessary files of the HELIOS package are in /HELIOSLibrary/
+All necessary files of the HELIOS package are in /HELIOSLibrary/.
+Example code that uses HELIOS package can be found in the top directory.
+After updateing the download locations in /HELIOSLibrary/HELIOSLibrary.h and /HELIOSLibrary/GPRfiles/GPRFileNames.h the example code can be executed at the ROOT prompt in ROOT 6.

 content of /HELIOSLibrary/